NikFide/NikFide/README.md

 Hey there!
 I'm a physicist diving deep into the world of Complex Networks.
-My main jams are Complex Systems, opinion dynamics, and the wild impacts of climate change.
+My main jams are Complex Systems, Opinion Dynamics, and the wild impacts of Climate Change.
 I mix in some Game Theory to tackle all sorts of business challenges – it's pretty cool how it all connects!

 I love teaming up with folks from social sciences, politics, psychology, and biology to come up with creative solutions for tough problems.
 Being a student tutor taught me a lot about leading teams and making learning fun and collaborative.